iloilo2000/iloilo2000.github.io/blogs/2022-03-01-kali-basics.md

 - Network config of the interfaces: `ifconfig`
 - Listening ports: `netstat -l`
 - Find file: `find / -name python*`
+  - Check the version of the installed python: `python --version`
 - The home directory of the users always have some interesting stuff: `/home/<username>`

 ## Find vulnerabilities